xbeat/Machine-Learning/README.md

 Surreal numbers and cohomology theory are advanced mathematical concepts that have found applications in machine learning.
 This presentation explores their fundamental principles and demonstrates how they can be utilized in Python to enhance machine learning algorithms and data analysis techniques.

+## Explaining Self-Attention in Transformers

+Self-Attention in Transformers

+Self-attention is a key mechanism in Transformer models, allowing the model to weigh the importance of different parts of the input sequence when processing each element.
+It enables the model to capture contextual relationships within the data.

 ## Exploring NeuralForecast Using Python

 Introduction to NeuralForecast